blza/ora_te/README.md

 # ora_te
-Simple template engine for Oracle in a form of UDTs and a package.
+Simple template engine for Oracle DBMS in a form of UDTs and a package.

 This small project is about using simple template expressions in Oracle DBMS.
 So one could occasionally abandon an ugly Oracle concat syntax like